yewshanooi/sodium/README.md

 ```

 ###### Machine Learning
-View [guide](https://github.com/yewshanooi/huggingface-guide) to download and use pre-trained models locally with Hugging Face's Transformers.js library
+1. View this [guide](https://github.com/yewshanooi/huggingface-guide) to download and use pre-trained models locally with Hugging Face's **Transformers** npm package

 ###### Bot & Application
 1. Visit [Discord Developer Portal](https://discord.com/developers/applications) to create a new application